cyberdyne-corp/genisys-connector-docker/README.md

 myService = {
 	"name": "myService"
 	"image": "docker_image:tag",
   "command": "command",
+	"environment": {
+		"ENV_VARIABLE_A": "value",
+		"ENV_VARIABLE_B": "value",
+	},
+	"ports": ['8080']
 }
 ````

-A service definition must include a *name* and an *image*, it may optionally provide a *command*.
+A service definition must include a *name* and an *image*, it may optionally provide a *command*, an *environment* hash and an array of *ports*.

 The *image* field is used to start a container, if the *command* field has been specified the container will be started using that command.
-The *image* field is also used when killing a container, the adapter will search for every running container using this image and will kill one.
+The *image* field is also used when stopping containers, the image is used as reference to search in running containers.

+The *environment* field is used to inject environment variables into the containers associated with the service.

+The *ports* field is used to expose a list of ports on the Docker host.

 You can specify an optional file called *services.py* at the root of the project and use it to define services using the format defined above.